22 Nov Joshua Rotbart Discusses Gold as an Investment with Pearl Magazine

 Rotbart: This is a very delicate scale approved by the London Bullion Association.
 It costs over $50,000, and it is so sensitive because we want to be accurate when we weigh the gold.
 So, we weigh the gold, making sure it’s the right weight, but any movement of air can affect what you see on the scale.

 Rotbart: Even movement of air.
 Let me blow on this bar, and you can see on the scale.

 Gold holdings are moving globally

-Pearl Magazine: Joshua says there’s been a global shift of gold reserves from traditional storage centers like Switzerland, the Bank of England, and the Federal Reserve.
+Pearl Magazine: Joshua says there’s been a global shift of gold reserves from traditional storage centres like Switzerland, the Bank of England, and the Federal Reserve.
 He says central banks like the People’s Bank of China want their pile of yellow metal closer to home.
 It reflects the tensions in the world economy but also the recent construction of more vaults in Asia.
-Private investors have shifted theirs too, but to other centers like Singapore, and even China.
+Private investors have shifted theirs too, but to other centres like Singapore, and even China.
 The optics in Hong Kong aren’t too clear at the moment.
 Joshua thinks the traditional portfolio ratio of gold holdings to other assets is too low.

 Top portfolios hold 3-10% of their value in gold

-Rotbart: The common wisdom is anything between three to ten percent — it’s been proven that three to ten percent in one’s portfolio enhances the performance of their portfolio.
+Rotbart: The common wisdom is anything between three to ten percent — it’s been proven that three to ten percent Gold as an Investment in one’s portfolio enhances the performance of their portfolio.
 Having said that, personally, I can tell you I think it should be higher than ten percent, even 15 or 20.
 The world is very uncertain, and it’s changing.
 And the more the world is changing, we believe gold will remain a major asset and a very stable asset.

-Gold is doing well, and can do better
+Gold is doing well and can do better

 George: But it’s at a six-year high, right?